-- 1. Register on the MaintenanceBooker website (this is free and there is no requirement to book services via the site once registered) - 2.
-Submit details to the ExploreChurches website (free) - 3.
-Open for at least 100 days a year beyond worship, within a year of project completion (tell us if you will need to have special arrangements, such as key holder details on display, in order to meet this requirement) - 4.
-Project led by a qualified professional with Conservation Accreditation if the building is listed and they will be leading the project through to completion of a capital project

-- 5. Acknowledge the National Churches Trust grant in printed materials and on a website, and help publicise the award a logo and materials will be provided - 6.
-Return a feedback report when prompted to do so after project completion - 7.
-The National Churches Trust must be notified immediately of any plans to end public worship in a building funded by us.
-If a building closes within five years of receiving our grant payment we may request repayment of the grant - 8.
-Offers will be made for a two year period.
+- 1. Register on the Maintenance Booker website (please note there is no requirement to book services via the site once registered) - 2.
+Submit details to the ExploreChurches website - 3.
+Project led by a qualified professional with conservation accreditation if the building is listed - 4.
+Open for at least 100 days a year beyond worship, within a year of project completion (tell us if you will need to have special arrangements, such as key holder details on display, in order to meet this requirement) - 5.
+Acknowledge the National Churches Trust grant in printed materials and on a website, and help publicise the award a logo and materials will be provided - 6.
+Return a feedback report a year after project completion (these are sent as an email via SurveyMonkey) - 7.
+If the place of worship is closed for worship within 5 years of receiving payment of a grant award, report this to the National Churches Trust without delay.
+We may request full or partial repayment of the grant - 8.
+Claim the grant within 2 years of decision date